vorkampfer/zsh_tweaks/README.md

 # zsh_tweaks
-This some zsh bash scripts on tweaks to improve my terminal life using zsh and bash.
-Applies to Debian/Ubuntu/Arch distros.
+Here are some zsh bash scripts on tweaks to improve my terminal life using zsh and bash.
+Applies to Arch distros, but will probrably work on Debian as well.
 This is very basic bash scripts anyone can write, but I find them useful so I am adding them here for public use.
-Enjoy make better version etc...
+Enjoy make better versions etc...

 ### How to execute bash scripts from anywhere in a secure method to automate life in the terminal.
 Of course, the word 'secure' is a loaded term.
 So be careful.
 ### Security is up to the end user.
 I am not responsible if you break you install.